 Share the Incident/Concern details with the other Safe Ministry Contacts, and then (together) work through each type of concern, only skipping if all Safe Ministry Contacts unanimously agree it can be skipped.
 If the type of concern is applicable, record the next steps that need to be taken, and take those steps.

-1. Is the concern about a Child or Vulnerable Person? (see Appendix 1)
+1. Is the concern about a Child or Vulnerable Person? (see Appendix 1) Are there reasonable grounds?

 Are there external agencies who need to be contacted?
-Let